rmssantos/examsimcreator/HOW-TO-DISTRIBUTE.md

 2. **Exam Packs Separately** (via cloud storage, etc.)
    - Each exam as a standalone package
    - Users download and import what they need
+   - Never push these packs to the public Git history

 ## Creating Exam Packages for Distribution